 If the thought of combing a Spaniel or detangling a Golden Retriever leaves you cold, then consider a short coated dog.
 Jack Russell Terriers or German Shorthaired Pointers for example have neat compact coats, which normally only require a quick brush down once a week.

 In general, longer and curlier coats need more attention, and sometimes specialist knowledge and equipment.
-You can find out more about grooming your puppy in this article.

 We should also mention smell here.
 Because some breeds of dog have coats which smell stronger than others.
 Some gun dogs for instance.
 It is not an unpleasant smell to those of us that like them, but most do have a definite ‘doggy’ aroma that not everyone else appreciates.

 Some dog breeds tend to have less of an aroma than others.
 If you are unsure about your desired breed, then make the effort to visit some and see what you think.
 But remember that you will get used to it and not notice when they live in your home.

 Hypoallergenic Dog Breeds

 If you suffer from allergies but are desperate to own a dog, then you don’t have to spend the rest of your life chugging anti histamines.
 You can choose a breed which has hypoallergenic fur, such as any of the Poodle breeds.